denzelrenner/LIFE4136-Group1-Rotation2/README.md

 We have been provided with some genes in cochaleria

 ## What are the aims of our analysis?
+We were aiming to look at the structure and function of different genes found in a selection scan

 ## What are the expected outcomes?
 We expect to